Ramanathaswamy Temple

 Hindu temple in Rameswaram island in the state of Tamil Nadu, India

 Ramanathaswamy Temple is a Hindu temple dedicated to the Hindu god Shiva located on Rameswaram island in the state of Tamil Nadu, India.
-It is also one of the twelve Jyotirlinga temples.
-It is one of the 275 Paadal Petra Sthalams, where Nayanars, Appar, Sundarar and Tirugnana Sambandar, have glorified the temple with their songs.
+It is one of the twelve Jyotirlinga temples.
+It is one of the 275 Paadal Petra Sthalams, the sacred sites glorified by the Nayanars, Appar, Sundarar, and Sambandar, with their songs.
+According to tradition, the lingam of the Ramanathaswamy Temple was established and worshipped by Lord Ram before he crossed the bridge called Rama Setu to the island kingdom of Lanka, identified with Sri Lanka.
+It is one of the Char Dham pilgrimage sites.
 The temple was expanded during the 12th century by the Pandya Dynasty, and its principal shrineโ€™s sanctum was renovated by Jeyaveera Cinkaiariyan and his successor Gunaveera Cinkaiariyan, monarchs of the Jaffna kingdom.
-The temple has the longest corridor among all Hindu temples in India.
-It was built by King Muthuramalinga Sethupathiy.
-The temple, located in Rameswaram, is considered a holy pilgrimage site for Shaivites, Vaishnavites and Smarthas.
-Mythological accounts depict the presiding deity, the Lingam of Ramanathaswamy (Shiva), as having been established and worshiped by Rama, before he crossed his bridge to the present-day island of Sri Lanka.
-It is one of the Char Dham pilgrimage sites.
+The temple has the longest corridor among all the Hindu temples of India.
+It was built by King Muthuramalinga Sethupathy.
+The temple is considered a pilgrimage site for Shaivites, Vaishnavites, and Smartas.Especially to be remembered are the immense sums that were spent during the tenure of Pradhani muthu irulappa pillai towards the restoration of the Pagodas which were falling into ruins and the splendid Chockattan Mantapam or the cloistered precincts of the temple at Rameswaram that he finally completed.

 Ramanathaswamy Temple News and Videos LIVE